Miihir79/Miihir79/README.md

 I have also written about my *Android Interview Experience* <a href="https://github.com/Miihir79/android-interview-questions">*here*</a>

-My latest blog about efficiently using RecyclerView + Glide to load images in android <a href="https://medium.com/@mihirrshah02/recycler-view-glide-load-a-lot-of-images-really-fast-1434ef47174d">*read*</a>
+My latest blog on Meduim about efficiently using RecyclerView + Glide to load images in android <a href="https://medium.com/@mihirrshah02/recycler-view-glide-load-a-lot-of-images-really-fast-1434ef47174d">*read*</a>

 ### Projects You can contribute to:
 1. <a href="https://github.com/gdsc-pdeu/MeraList">*MeraList*</a> - A notes making application